← Back to 2Timer

 • LFF files carry field-result data

-2Timer reads both file types from the same Lynx exchange folder and applies results back to the matching entries.
+2Timer reads both file types from the same Lynx exchange folder and applies safe rows back to the matching entries.
+Rows with conflicting event or entry evidence are saved for Import Review instead of being silently applied.

 Matching Requirements